-- Ensure the club has a CP Policy that is available on the club website, available on request and understands the principles in the policy.
+- Ensure the club has a Child Protection / Safeguarding Policy that is available on the club website, available on request and understands the principles in the policy

 - CPO name and contact details are visible in the clubhouse, on the club website and that they are visible and approachable at the club (within reasonable parameters).

-- Complete Scottish Rugby Foundation and Intermediate level CP Training within 6 months of their appointment.
+- • Complete Child Protection and Safeguarding Training within 6 months of their appointment.

 - CPO must be Members of the PVG Scheme.

 - CPO to manage the PVG Memberships within the club.
 Any person carrying out REGULATED WORK must have a PVG number which should be notified against the Youth Coach listed in SCRUMS. (details of the PVG process follow below)